kyma-project/kyma/docs/application-connector/docs/08-09-revoke-cert.md

 You can revoke a client certificate generated for your Application.
 Revocation prevents a certificate from being renewed.
 A revoked certificate, however, continues to be valid until it expires.

-To revoke certificate make a call to ``certificates/revocations`` endpoint:
+To revoke a client certificate, send a request to the `certificates/revocations` endpoint.
+Pass the certificate you want to revoke and a key that matches this certificate in the call.
+Run:

 ```bash
 curl -X POST https://gateway.{CLUSTER_DOMAIN}/v1/applications/certificates/revocations --cert {CERT_TO_REVOKE} --key {CERT_TO_REVOKE_KEY} -k